 Overview of 3gpp in the maritime domain

-IMO's Strategic Plan (2018-2023) has a key Strategic Direction to "Integrate new and advancing technologies in the regulatory framework".
+IMO's Strategic Plan (2018-2023) has a key Strategic Direction to "Integrate new and advancing technologies in the regulatory framework", and, a task to look into “available communications systems…and how they can be used, based on range, bandwidth, etc. and what systems are currently being developed and will be in use when e-navigation is live is fully implemented…[and] should look into short-range systems such as VHF, 4G and 5G (IMO SIP Task S4.1.4).

 This involves:

 balancing the benefits derived from new and advancing technologies against safety and security concerns,